-We performed our procedures related to AFRH's internal control over financial reporting in accordance with government auditing standards and Office of Management and Budget audit guidance.
+We performed our procedures related to AFRH's internal control over financial reporting in accordance with government auditing standards and OMB guidance.

 Responsibilities of Management for Internal Control over Financial Reporting

 AFRH's management is responsible for designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.